 - Northeast Denver Innovation Zone (NDIZ): The district’s second iZone is designed to empower innovation schools in Northeast Denver to collectively leverage flexibilities, resources, and human capital in order to deliver an excellent education to students in schools that are committed to inclusivity.
 The NDIZ currently has four member schools.

 At this time, neither iZone is accepting applications to join.
 However, when iZones are accepting applications, interested schools will have their readiness assessed by the iZone and DPS, which will also consider the iZone’s capacity to take on additional schools.

-For more information, please contact Maya Lagana, Senior Director of Portfolio Management.
+For more information, please contact Angie McPhaul, Senior Manager of Authorizing.